 Shane Stewart has been a Special Olympics athlete for 14 years and in this time has achieved some incredible things.
 He participates in four sports: 5-pin bowling, golf, cross country skiing, and athletics training six days per week including 3 times per week with a personal trainer.
 He watches his diet and eats healthy.
 He roller-skis, runs, bikes, golfs, and weight trains during the off-season to keep up his training for skiing, which he trains for 3-5 times per week during the winter months.

-He has excelled in competition attending three World Games (Austria, Peongchang, and Idaho) earning three golds in Peongchang and Idaho and three Bronzes in Austria.
+He has excelled in competition attending three World Games (Austria, Pyeongchang, and Idaho) earning three golds in Pyeongchang and Idaho and three Bronzes in Austria.
 He recently competed at the SOC National Games in Thunder Bay 2020 where he earned another three bronze medals and one silver.

 ATHLETE SPIRIT AWARD: TORYN HOLDEN (RED DEER)

 For 20 years Toryn Holden has continued to display his dedication, enthusiasm, and support for others.

 He is always so supportive of other athletes and you can feel his enthusiasm to hang out with friends, participate in sports, and give his best effort every time.

 By giving 100 per cent of his energy to everything he does, Toryn inspires other athletes to be their best.